 Chicken and Dumplings

-Bone the chicken, discarding all skin, bones and cartilage, and tear meat into bite-size pieces.
+- Bone the chicken, discarding all skin, bones and cartilage, and tear meat into bite-size pieces.
 Set aside.
 (You can do this part the day before, if you like.
-Just refrigerate the boned chicken -- well covered so it doesn't dry out -- and broth.)
+Just refrigerate the boned chicken -- well covered so the meat doesn't dry out -- and broth.)

 Note: If you are cooking a whole chicken, it is fairly easy to remove as much of the skin as possible to avoid a lot of fat.
 Also, unless you use a really deep, narrow pot, the chicken isn't likely to be covered by the cooking liquid.
 So turn your chicken upsidedown; that is, cook it with the breast side down, to prevent drying.

 Dumpling dough is very similar to biscuit dough and, like biscuit dough, the less it is handled, the lighter and more tender the result.
 Read all about dumplings in John Raven's article about dumplings from scratch, The Universal Dumpling.